openshift/insights-operator/README.md

 ## Building

-To build the operator, install Go 1.11 or above and run:
+To build the operator, install Go 1.11 or above.
+Don't forget to set `$GOPATH` environment variable properly.

+Then retrieve sources of insights-operator:

+    go get -u github.com/openshift/insights-operator

+Then `cd` into the source directory:

+    cd $GOPATH/src/github.com/openshift/insights-operator/

+And start the build:

     make build